-Robert Dale Klein’s new 10-song album, This Side of the Dirt, is a rich and resonant exploration of life, death, the preciousness of time, and the love we share during our finite walk.
-It was recorded at The Butcher Shoppe Studio in Nashville, TN and produced by Phil Madeira (Emmylou Harris, Civil Wars, Lee Ann Womack).
+Produced by Phil Madeira (Emmylou Harris, Civil Wars, Lee Ann Womack) and recorded at The Butcher Shoppe Studio in Nashville, TN, Robert Dale Klein’s ten-song album, This Side of the Dirt, is a rich and resonant exploration of life, death, the preciousness of time, and the love we share during our finite walk.

-In addition to Madeira's sweet skills on all sorts of stringed and keyboard instruments, the album features the vast musical talents of two other members of Emmylou Harris’s touring band, the legendary “Red Dirt Boys,” namely, Will Kimbrough (electric guitar) and Chris Donohue (bass).
+In addition to Klein on lead vocals and guitar, the album features the vast musical talents of Phil Madeira (a myriad of string instruments, keys and backing vocals) and two other members of Emmylou Harris’s touring band, the legendary “Red Dirt Boys,” namely, Will Kimbrough (electric guitar) and Chris Donohue (bass).
 They are teamed up with a host of other A-list Nashville musicians and singers, including Dennis Holt on drums, John Mark Painter on multiple stringed instruments, and David Mansfield on fiddle and viola.
-Harmony and backing vocals are supplied by Grammy-nominated and Dove Award-winning artist, Cindy Morgan, the fabulous Laura Donohue, and producer, Phil Madeira.
+Female harmony and backing vocals are supplied by Grammy-nominated and Dove Award-winning artist, Cindy Morgan, and the fabulous Laura Donohue.

 Promo Video 1